 Enjoy these free crochet baby hat patterns for your next project!

-What’s the best yarn to use for baby hats?
+What’s the best yarn to use?

 To make your baby hat, you’ll want to choose a yarn that’s soft, stretchy, and easily washable.
 Baby skin is sensitive, so avoid scratchy yarns.
 Some excellent choices include acrylic, cotton, superwash wool, and superwash merino.